Anna Valentina Murch: Early life and education

-Anna Valentina Murch was born in Dumbarton, Scotland, the only child of Norman Robbins Murch and Valentina Gordikova Murch.
-Her father was a naval commander, and ran a charity for women and children after he retired.
-Her mother was from St. Petersburg; the Murches met in Shanghai during World War II.
-Her mother became an actress in London; she played Annushka in a film adaptation of Anna Karenina (1948), released in the year Murch was born.
+Anna Valentina Murch was born in Dumbarton, Scotland, as the only child of Norman Robbins Murch and Valentina Gordikova Murch.
+Her father, a naval commander, established a charity for women and children following his retirement.
+Murch's mother, originally from St. Petersburg, met her husband in Shanghai during World War II.
+Subsequently, Murch's mother became an actress in London and played the role of Annushka in a film adaptation of Anna Karenina (1948), which was released in the same year as Murch's birth.

 Murch was raised in London.
-She attended Croydon College of Art, earned an art degree from the University of Leicester, and gained two postgraduate degrees at the Royal College of Art, and the Architectural Association in London.
+She attended Croydon College of Art and earned degrees from the University of Leicester and the Royal College of Art in London (1973).
+She also did graduate work at the Architectural Association in London (1974-1974).

 Career

-In 1976 Murch moved to San Francisco and had a live-work studio at Project Artaud.
-She taught at the San Francisco Art Institute and at the University of California, Berkeley.
-She taught at Mills College from 1992, and held the Joan Danforth Chair of Studio Art there from 2005 to 2007.
-In 1990 she had a residency at the Exploratorium.
+In 1976, Murch moved to San Francisco and had a live-work studio at Project Artaud.
+From 1983 to 1992, she taught at various institutions, including the San Francisco Art Institute and at the University of California, Berkeley.
+She began teaching at Mills College in 1992, and she held the Joan Danforth Chair of Studio Art there from 2005 to 2007.
+In 1990, she had a residency at the Exploratorium.

-Murch's work often involved large urban spaces, stations, plazas and bridges, and installations that created plays of light, water, and sound.
-In Miami she designed Water Scores, a public plaza with inclined waterfalls.
+Murch's work often involved large urban spaces, stations, plazas, bridges, and installations that created plays of light, water, and sound.
+In Miami, she designed Water Scores, a public plaza with inclined waterfalls.
 She was part of a team that was commissioned to help with the design of the St. Louis Metro.
 The design recycled 160,000 pounds of colored glass to "create a shifting, ephemeral light show".
 One of her last designs was Archipelago, a courtyard for the trauma center at San Francisco General Hospital.

 In 2010, Murch gave an oral history interview to the Archives of American Art.